ovinc/imgbasics/README.md

 clicks (running through the centers of the pixels clicked) and the final rectangle, which runs along the edges of all pixels selected.

+### Other arguments

+Other arguments are available, e.g. for appearance, visibility, axes, etc. of the cropping tools.
+See docstrings for details.

 ## Contour properties (`contour_properties`)